SiBeer/SiBeer.github.io/_pages/about.md

   - /about.html
 ---

-I have a Ph.D. in physics and work as staff scientist in the (Institute of Neuroscience and Medicine [INM-2](https://www.fz-juelich.de/en/inm/inm-2)) of the [Research Center Jülich](https://www.fz-juelich.de/en), Germany.
-I am a passionate learner and enjoy always to learn from interdisciplinary work.
+I have a Ph.D. in physics and work as staff scientist in the [Institute of Neuroscience and Medicine (INM-2)](https://www.fz-juelich.de/en/inm/inm-2)) of the [Research Center Jülich](https://www.fz-juelich.de/en), Germany.
+I am a passionate learner and enjoy always very much to learn from interdisciplinary work.

 My major research interest is the methodology of **advanced neuroimaging and machine learning methods** to study **sleep, circadian variation and neurodegeneration**.